 We have elected to provide our proxy materials to our stockholders over the internet as permitted by the rules of the U.S. Securities and Exchange Commission, or SEC.
 As a result, we are mailing most of our stockholders a paper copy of the Notice, but not a paper copy of the proxy materials.
 This process allows us to provide our proxy materials to our stockholders in a timelier and more readily accessible manner, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.
 The Notice contains instructions on how to access the proxy materials over the Internet, and how to request a paper copy of the proxy materials.
-All stockholders who have previously elected to receive a paper copy of our proxy materials by mail until the stockholder terminates such election.
+All stockholders who have previously elected to receive a paper copy of our proxy materials will continue to receive a paper copy of the proxy materials by mail until the stockholder terminates such election.